sjp38/linux/Documentation/admin-guide/mm/damon/faq.rst

 Idle page tracking is a low level primitive for access check of the physical address space.  'perf mem' is similar, though it can use sampling to minimize the overhead.
-DAMON is a higher-level framework for the monitoring of various address spaces that focused on memory management optimization and providing sophisticated features for that including the overhead handling.
+On the other hand, DAMON is a higher-level framework for the monitoring of various address spaces.
+It is focused on memory management optimization and provides sophisticated accuracy/overhead handling mechanisms.
 Therefore, 'idle pages tracking' and 'perf mem' could provide a subset of DAMON's output, but cannot substitute DAMON.
-Rather than that, DAMON could use those as it's low-level primitives for specific address spaces.
+Rather than that, thouse could be configured as DAMON's low-level primitives for specific address spaces.

 How can I optimize my system's memory management using DAMON?